Rules of Exeter City Water Polo and Swimming Club as at 28th October 2018.

 15.2 When so borrowing the Committee shall have power to raise in any way any sum or sums of money and to raise and secure the repayment of any sum or sums of money in such manner or on such terms and conditions as it thinks fit, and in particular by mortgage of or charge upon or by the issues of debentures charged upon all or any part of the property of the Club.

 15.3 The Committee shall have no power to pledge the personal liability of any member of the club for the repayment of any sums so borrowed.

 16.1 The property of the club, other than cash at the bank, shall be vested in not more than four Custodians.
-They shall deal with the property as directed by resolution of the Committee and enter in the minute book shall be conclusive evidence of such a resolution.
+They shall deal with the property as directed by resolution of the Committee and entry in the minute book shall be conclusive evidence of such a resolution.

 16.2 The Custodians shall be elected at a General Meeting of the Club and shall hold office until death or resignation unless removed by a resolution passed at a General Meeting.

 16.3 The Custodians shall be entitled to an indemnity out of the property of the Club for all expenses and other liabilities properly incurred by them in the discharge of their duties.

 17.1 A resolution to dissolve the Club shall only by proposed at a General Meeting and shall be carried by a majority of at least 75% of the members present and entitled to vote.
 A specific date for the dissolution shall be included in the resolution.

 17.2 The dissolution shall take effect from the date specified in the resolution and the members of the Committee shall be responsible for the winding-up of the assets and liabilities of the Club.

 17.3 Any property remaining after the discharge of the debts and liabilities of the Club shall be given to a Waterpolo Club based elsewhere in the South west of England or in the absence thereof any other Waterpolo Club in the UK as nominated by the last Committee.